 Before COVID-19 ushered in a new era of remote and hybrid work, flexible schedules were already popular amongst employees, with 67% of small businesses offering flexible work arrangements in 2018.
 And while remote work and flexible schedules are not synonymous— the U.S. Department of Labor recognizes flexible work schedules as "an alternative to the traditional, 9-to-5, 40 hour work week.”— as the modern workforce becomes increasingly more remote, flexible schedules imply a degree of remote work.

 As we move toward a post-COVID-19 world, it comes as no surprise that flexible schedules are in as high of demand as remote work policies for top talent across industries.
 With 1 in 2 people saying that they won’t return to jobs that don’t offer remote work after COVID-19, organizations that are unable or unwilling to offer flexible schedules to their employees run the risk of losing them.

-Flexible work schedules can help to decrease stress, ease the burdens of the expense of childcare, and help employees avoid lengthy commutes.
 With modern technology and employees working from home more than ever, remote work and flexible jobs are predicted to be the future, allowing people to work when, where, and how they are the most productive.
-Flexible work arrangements also save employers money and improve employee happiness and job satisfaction.

-A flexible schedule is anything outside the realms of a standard 40 hour, 9-to-5 work week, tailored to meet an individual employee's needs.
-Flexible schedules are often linked with telecommuters or flexible jobs, where employees are not required to be in the office for their entire (or any part of) their work week.
+A flexible schedule is anything outside the standard 40 hour, 9-to-5 work week, tailored to meet an individual employee's needs.
+Flexible schedules are often linked with telecommuters or flex jobs, where employees are not required to be in the office for their entire (or any part of) their work week.

 Flexible schedules can include a compressed work week, where employees will fit 40 hours into three or four days, to give themselves more time off, or daily flexible schedules, where their hours vary day by day.